module_nft

 edit:

-Unlike NFTs minted on Ethereum, an NFT minted on Cronos PoS Chain may easily be edited, provided that the user editing it is both the owner and creator of such NFT.
+Unlike NFTs minted on Ethereum, an NFT minted on Cronos POS Chain may easily be edited, provided that the user editing it is both the owner and creator of such NFT.

 tx nft edit [denom_id] [token_id] --name [new_name] --uri [new_uri] --data [new_metadata] --from [user_address]- Edit an NFT